Stoxum/casinocoin-dev-portal/content/reference-stoxumd.md

 ### Concealing Peer Information

-You can use the `[peer_private]` stanza of the `casinocoind` config file to request that peer servers do not report your IP address in the Peer Crawler response.
+You can use the `[peer_private]` stanza of the `stoxumd` config file to request that peer servers do not report your IP address in the Peer Crawler response.
 You cannot force peers you do not control to follow this request, if they run custom software.
-However, you can use this to hide the IP addresses of `casinocoind` servers you control that _only_ connect to peers you control (using `[ips_fixed]` and a firewall).
-This can help to protect important [validating servers](tutorial-casinocoind-setup.html#types-of-casinocoind-servers).
+However, you can use this to hide the IP addresses of `stoxumd` servers you control that _only_ connect to peers you control (using `[ips_fixed]` and a firewall).
+This can help to protect important [validating servers](tutorial-stoxumd-setup.html#types-of-stoxumd-servers).

 Example:

 ```
 # Configuration on a private server that only connects through
-# a second casinocoind server at IP address 10.1.10.55
+# a second stoxumd server at IP address 10.1.10.55
 [ips_fixed]
 10.1.10.55